 I’m captivated by each artist’s skill, dedication and their enduring and often rebellious artwork.
 Looking back, I can see their remarkable contribution to my identity as a Canadian, particularity a Canadian woman.
+I’m in awe of the challenges that they faced trying to create their work and the sacrifices they made to be artists.

 This series addresses the under representation of women in Canadian art history.
 The audience will come away with new knowledge, and Odjig, Clark, Pootoogook and Heward will be as familiar to them as Harris, Varley, Bush and Town.
 I also mean to inspire youth and feel that this series will be compelling for families and children.